 Can you provide an update on Redpath Mining?

-This year is shaping up to be the best year on record for Redpath Mining globally.
+2024 was a remarkable year for Redpath, and 2025 looks just as bright.
 The acquisition of RUC Mining Contractors significantly contributes to our success, alongside a notable increase in traditional Redpath Mining work.
 Historically, the Americas represented about 60% of our volume, but with the RUC acquisition, Australia has increased its share.
-In the Americas division, we are commissioning a material handling system at Vale’s Voisey’s Bay mine in Labrador, which includes several kilometers of conveyor systems and associated infrastructure.
+In the Americas division, we just finalized the commissioning of a material handling system at Vale’s Voisey’s Bay mine in Labrador, which includes several kilometers of conveyor systems and associated infrastructure.
 This project is particularly significant, as we began underground development, transitioning the mine from an open pit six years ago.

 What are some current projects in Canada that you would like to highlight?